-Labrador puppies grow up fast, but when you are having trouble time can really slow down.
+Lab puppies grow up fast, but when you are struggling time can slow down.
 They bring a lot of joy, but quite a few challenges too!
-This page is your doorway to the wealth of information on Labrador Puppies that you will find throughout this site.
+This page is your doorway to the wealth of information that you will find throughout this site.

 Advice on Your Lab Puppy

-This complete guide to buying, raising and training a Labrador Retriever puppy will help you to choose and raise the perfect family pet.
-Here you can find out the best way to buy a puppy, how to feed and potty train your puppy and how to keep him healthy.
+This complete guide to how to buy, raise and train your Labrador Retriever puppy will help you to choose and raise the perfect family pet.
+From where to buy a Labrador puppy to how to feed, potty train and care for your new buddy.

-We answer your questions on growth, weight, biting, socialization and much more.
-And we also have a fantastic community and support network of Labrador puppy parents in our forum and on our Facebook page.
+We answer your questions on growth, weight, biting and socialization.
+And we have a fantastic community network of Labrador puppy parents in our forum and on our Facebook page.

 Our puppy section is updated constantly.
-We are always at the forefront of any Labrador news and information.
-There is no more extensive Labrador resource anywhere on the internet.
-It’s all here, and if you scroll down, we’ll help you find what you need.
+We are at the forefront of any Labrador news and information.
+There is no more extensive Lab resource anywhere on the internet.

 How to Buy a Labrador Retriever Puppy

 Finding Labrador puppies might seem easy.
 But not every Labrador puppy for sale is a great potential pet.
-They also have a huge price range, from $500 to $1,500 dollars depending upon where you look.
-And cheaper puppies aren’t necessarily the bargain they seem.
+They also have a huge price range, from $500 – $2500 and cheaper puppies aren’t necessarily a bargain.

-Doing things like puppy proofing your house before your dog arrives, will make it easier during those first days together.
-Adding baby gates to the doorways, buying a puppy playpen and removing any access to small objects or cables will all help.
+Doing things like puppy proofing your house before your dog arrives, will make the transition easier.
+Adding baby gates to the doorways, buying a puppy playpen, and removing any access to small objects or cables will all help.

 Feeding and Caring for your Labrador Puppies

-Feeding your puppy a healthy diet is very important for his growth and health.
-We have lots of information on feeding and puppy growth in these two articles
+Feeding your puppy a healthy diet is important for his growth and health.
+We have lots of information on feeding and puppy growth in these three articles:

-Don’t miss our other many puppy care articles – you’ll find them here
+Don’t miss our other many puppy care articles:

 How to Stop your Puppy Biting